mlaily/fizzboom/README.md

-Benchmark the same async program across Rust, OCaml, and FSharp.
+Benchmark the same async program across Rust, OCaml, and F#.

+These days, it's mostly used to benchmark F# in various different configurations.

 # Benchmark overview